fayedonohoe/ManageMate/README.md

-# MedCentral
+# ManageMate
-Laravel Project For A Medical Centre Online System
+Laravel Project For An Online Rostering System

-Doctors and Patients dont have access rights to the system admins do.
-Admins can view, update and delete Doctors, Patients and Visits.

 To log in as an admin:
-email: admin@medcentral.ie
+email: admin@managemate.ie
 pw: secret

-To log in as a doctor:
+To log in as a manager:
-email: johnsmith@medcentral.ie
+email: johnsmith@managemate.ie
 pw: tardis

-To log in as a patient:
+To log in as an employee:
-email: donnanoble@medcentral.ie
+email: donnanoble@managemate.ie
 pw: secret